outsinre/outsinre.github.com/_posts/2018-04-21-docker-newbie.md

 ## docker.sock ##

-Docker daemon creates a Unix socket file at [/var/run/docker.sock](https://stackoverflow.com/q/35110146/2336707) by which we can communicate with the daemon via RESTful API.
+The daemon listens for RESTful API requests via either an Unix socket file at [/var/run/docker.sock](https://docs.docker.com/reference/cli/dockerd/#daemon-socket-option) or an [IP address](#architecture).
+By default only the Unis socket file is enabled.
+See [Docker Context](#docker-context) for enabling the IP socket.

+We can communicate with the daemon directly with cURL according to the [Docker API spec](https://docs.docker.com/reference/api/engine/).

 ```bash
 ~ $ curl --unix-socket /var/run/docker.sock --no-buffer http://localhost/events